 - Do this exercise three times a day to improve lung capacity.

 - Place your hands on your waist and bend on each side alternately.

 - Bring your hands overhead.
 Bring the left hand back to your left waist and bend towards your left to feel the stretch on your right side.

 - Do the same on the other side.
 Repeat this a few times.

 - Finish with a few more rib stretch breaths.

 3. Numbered Breath

-This exercise will help you if you are suffering from COPD (Chronic Obstructive Pulmonary Disease) or just want to increase your lung capacity.
+This exercise will help you if you are suffering from COPD (Chronic Obstructive Pulmonary Disease) or just want to increase your lung efficiency and capacity.
 Following are a video and a step by step description of this highly effective breathing exercise.